the-guild-of-calamitous-intent/gci_pico/readme.md

+# Pico Lib in C

+> Yet another rewrite of a library I have created, but this time all in C

-MIT License
+# MIT License

-Copyright (c) 2023 The Guild of Calamitous Intent
+**Copyright (c) 2023 The Guild of Calamitous Intent**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal